RonaldAllanRivera/used-cars-search/README.md

 * **Background AI Queue (WP‑Cron):** Unattended OpenAI generation at scale with a custom queue table, minutely worker, concurrency lock, and bulk enqueue action.
 Works on shared hosting via real cron (SiteGround/cPanel guides included).
 * **In‑Admin Guides:** Embedded “How to Use” for AI and background queue, plus an in‑admin REST API quick reference for maintainers.
 * **Admin Queue Indicator:** Live top‑center status in WP Admin while the queue is active (Processing/Waiting + counts) with Pause/Resume, Stop‑after‑current, and Cancel queued controls.
 Updates every 20s; disable via filter.
+* **CSV Import (Admin):** Upload a CSV to create posts with car details.
+Title becomes `Year Make Model`; Make is assigned as Category (created if missing).
+Supports using the bundled `cars.csv` sample or your own file.
+Imported Makes automatically appear in the admin Make dropdown.
 * **AI-Powered Content Generation:** OpenAI integration for auto-generating post titles, content, and SEO fields based on car details.
 Supports both single-post and bulk operations.
 * **SEO Meta Module (conflict‑safe):** Per‑post SEO Title, Description, Keywords, and No‑index with automatic conflict detection for Yoast/Rank Math.
 Filter‑controlled output and post‑type targeting.
 * **Car Details, Done Right:** Grid cards show Year, Make, Model, Trim, Price, Mileage, Engine, Transmission — clearly labeled, formatted, and auto‑hidden when all values are empty.